exasol/project-keeper/doc/user_guide/user_guide.md

 mvn project-keeper:update-dependencies
 ```

-Command will increment the project's patch version if the current version is already released.
+The command will increment the project's patch version if the current version is already released.

 #### Multi-Module Maven Projects